warpdynamicsltd/level/README.md

 - At the current phase of development, **Level** supports only x86-64 architecture with Linux based OS.
 - There is no **Level** documentation yet, so the best reference so far is the source code, especially files with Level code in [level\examples](examples).
-- **Level compiler** source code in this early access phase is published under [Level Licence](LICENCE.md).
+- **Level compiler** source code in this early access phase is published under very restrictive [Level Licence](LICENCE.md), which allows only non-commercial use of Level for private persons.
 After the project will become more mature the final licence will be worked out.

 ### Short Usage Guide